Paediatric & Early Years First Aid Ofsted Compliant (2-Day)

 Does this course meet the full EYFS statutory requirement?

 Yes.
-This course meets the full 12-hour Annex A criteria of the EYFS Statutory Framework (effective 1 September 2025).
-It satisfies the requirement for the designated first aider who must hold a full PFA qualification and be on the premises at all times when children are present.
+This is the full 12-hour Paediatric First Aid qualification that meets the complete Annex A criteria of the EYFS Statutory Framework (effective 1 September 2025), including the paragraph 3.36 requirement for a designated first aider to be on the premises at all times when children are present.

-What is Benedict’s Law, and how does it affect my school?
+What is Benedict’s Law, and how does it affect my setting?

 Related Courses